-[§]School of Economics, 12A Priory Rd, Bristol, England, helen.simpson@bristol.ac.uk.
+School of Economics, 12A Priory Rd, Bristol, England, helen.simpson@bristol.ac.uk.

-1 INTRODUCTION
+1 Introduction

 Spatial disparities within countries are both ubiquitous and persistent.
-While there are widespread concerns about potential detrimental effects of uneven regional growth, there is less consensus about the key determinants of regional income differences, whether government intervention is warranted, and what form it should take.
-In this chapter, we synthesize important contributions to shed light on the drivers of regional income disparities, their evolution, and on the effectiveness of policy.
+While there are widespread concerns about the potential detrimental effects of uneven regional growth, there is less consensus about the key drivers of regional income differences, how they evolve, or why they endure.
+In this chapter, we synthesise the evidence for these patterns.
+Drawing from the literature on quantitative economic geography and macroeconomics, we highlight key contributions that shed light on underlying mechanisms.

-To support our discussion, we compile a dataset of regional income for 292 regions across 20 developed countries, with regions defined as the first administrative division below the national level.
-We combine this dataset with other sources to reproduce and explore some empirical regularities that have motivated much of the literature (see e.g. Barro and Sala-i Martin, 1992; Sala-i Martin, 1996a; Kim, 1998; Mitchener and McLean, 1999; Rosés and Wolf, 2021).
-Our review of the literature is structured around three facts.
+To support our discussion, we compile a dataset of regional income for 287 regions across 18 developed countries.
+We define regions as the first administrative division below the national level.
+In Section 2, we describe the construction of this dataset in detail.
+We combine this dataset with other sources to document a set of empirical patterns that frame our review of the literature (see also Barro and Sala-i Martin, 1992; Sala-i Martin, 1996a; Kim, 1998; Mitchener and McLean, 1999; Rosés and Wolf, 2021).

+Our review is structured around three stylised facts.
 First, while there have been significant spatial income gaps within countries throughout the sample period, these gaps appear to have declined over time.
 Catch-up growth in poorer regions between 1950 and 1980 is particularly important for explaining regional convergence in many countries.
 Second, the rate of convergence has slowed since the 1980s.
-Although growth has declined in most countries in the sample, it fell relatively less in high-income regions.
+Although growth has declined in most countries in the sample, it fell relatively less in high-density regions.
 Specifically, regions with the highest density of economic activity within each country experienced a smaller reduction in their growth rates, which in turn lowered the rate of convergence.
-Finally, due to the incomplete process of convergence, there is a high degree of persistence in relative regional income levels across the study period for most countries in our sample.
+Finally, the incomplete nature of the convergence process across many countries results in high degrees of persistence in regional incomes.
+As a result, despite narrowing income gaps, the relative rankings of regional incomes are fairly stable in our sample.